manuelsmendoza/mytosex/README.md

 # Description
-`MyToSex` is  a novel tool for *in silico* sex determination based on the mitochondrial genomes content.
-Some mussels and clams species have an unusual system of mitochondrial inheritance termed double uniparental inheritance, which involves the transmission of two different sex-associated mitogenomes haplotypes to the offspring.
-Females contain only F-type mitogenomes (mtF) whereas males carry both haplotypes mtF, and also M-type (mtM).
-This tools works in three acts:
+`MyToSex` is a novel tool for in silico sex determination based on the content of the mitochondrial genome.
+Some mussels and clams species have a different system of mitochondrial inheritance termed double uniparental inheritance, which involves the transmission of two different sex-associated mitogenomes haplotypes to the offspring.
+Females contain only F-type mitogenomes (mtF), whereas males carry mtF and M-type (mtM) haplotypes.
+This tool works in three acts:

-1. **Mitogenomes detection and quantification**: To detect the mitogenomes presence, we mapped all the reads to both mitotypes of reference.
-Afterward, we calculate the mitogenomes coverage, sequencing depth and depth uniformity.
+1. **Mitogenomes detection and quantification**: We mapped all the reads to both mitotypes of reference to detect the mitogenomes presence.
+Afterwards, we calculate the mitogenomes coverage, sequencing depth and depth uniformity.
 2. **Sex prediction**: We implemented an artificial neural network that takes those three parameters of each mitogenome as input to predict the sex of the sample.

-3. **Supporting analysis**: We also implemented two additional analyses to complement and bring more support the results.
+3. **Supporting analysis**: We also implemented three additional analyses to complement and bring more support to the results.
-   1. We clustered the samples applying dimensional reduction techniques to verify if the resultant clustering agree with the prediction.
+   1. We clustered the samples applying dimensional reduction techniques to verify if the resultant groups agree with the prediction.
-   2. We use the reads mapped to the mitogenomes to assemble *de novo* the mitogenes and after annotated them, we performed a phylogenetic analysis building the different gene trees.
+   2. We used the reads mapped to the mitogenomes to assemble *de novo* the mitogenes, and after annotating them, we performed a phylogenetic analysis building the different gene trees.
+   3. We calculate a sexual index based on the detection of both mitotypes that can supply more support or complement the prediction done by the ANN.

 # Installation and use
 `MyToSex` is an open-source tools written in [Python3](https://www.python.org) that requires multiple modules.